-• Be early or on time.
+- Be early or on time.
 Check that the other person is present.
-If not, contact the HoP (0182540042) for a replacement asap.

-- Be proactive, be firm and take charge (the children want you to) but smile and have fun - Interact and get them playing together (some will need help with this) - Teach new playground games - Help them solve problems/irritations they encounter (rather than just telling them what do to) - Hand out lots of House Points to Y1-6 (verbally, max 2) for great teamwork, hard work, creativity and manners. - For Granville Green, collect the first aid kit from the Prep Staffroom on the way out and then return it afterwards. - Drinks (other than water), food, mobiles/texting or headphones are not permitted in the play areas. - Staff are to circulate in their designated area helping the children to play, stay safe and find playmates.
+If not, contact the HoP (0162241546) for a replacement asap. - Be proactive, be firm and take charge (the children want you to) but smile and have fun - Interact and get them playing together (some will need help with this) - Teach new playground games and encourage the Playground Leader to do the same in the Prep Garden. - Help them solve problems/irritations they encounter (rather than just telling them what do to) - Hand out lots of House Points to Y1-6 (verbally, max 2) for great teamwork, hard work, creativity and manners. - Hand out language vouchers for inclusive English speaking. - Patrol duty, collect the first aid kit from the Well-being office on the way out and then return it afterwards. - Drinks (other than water), food, mobiles/texting or headphones are not permitted in the play areas. - Staff are to circulate in their designated area helping the children to play, stay safe and find playmates.